lawrencedovin/capstone-2-bark/README.md

 ![ERD Diagram](database-erd.PNG?raw=true)

 ### Potential API issues
-The petfinder API has a vast amount of adoptable dogs with over 250 dog breeds.
+The [petfinder](https://www.petfinder.com/) API has a vast amount of adoptable dogs with hundreds of thousands of adoptable pets.
+Each individual dog will not be stored to a database so a potential issue is that when the [petfinder](https://www.petfinder.com/) API is down Bark will not be usuable until the API is back on.
-The potential challenge is to interact with the API to retrieve and display the individual dog's information properly.

 ### Sensitive Information
 password.